raajendra9/react_tuts/README.md

-React is a javascript library created by facebook React is a tool for building components
+React is a javascript library created by facebook React is a tool for building components.

 How does react work?
     React creates a virtual DOM in memory